CoffeeladyCZ/blog-frontend/README.md

 - React,
 - MUI, Styled component,
-- Axios, Jest, testing-library/react.
+- Axios, Jest, testing-library/react, Cypress.

 The production version is in the `release/1.0` branch.
-This version is also viewable here: [vercel]()
+This version is also viewable on Vercel.

 You need to create an `.env` file with:
 - `REACT_APP_API_URL` (contains the path to the API)